rt-saber/huawei-notes/README.md

 | copyright=2014-2018                          | -        | static                     |

-The primary session identifier is called `szSessionID`.
-The CSRF protection is called `szChallenge`
+The primary session identifier is called `szSessionID`, this is the first field in the `HTTPD_USER_SESSION` struct.

+During requests the SESSIONID is validated using the `HTTPD_WRAPPER_Hash_FindNode` function.

+The CSRF protection is called `szChallenge`.